8 x 10 Tasveer

-8 x 10 Tasveer is a 2009 Indian Hindi-language action thriller film written and directed by Nagesh Kukunoor, and produced by Percept Picture Company, starring Akshay Kumar and Ayesha Takia.
+8 x 10 Tasveer is a 2009 Indian Hindi-language mystery thriller film written and directed by Nagesh Kukunoor, and produced by Percept Picture Company, starring Akshay Kumar and Ayesha Takia.
 In the film, an Alberta-based forest ranger uses his mental ability to enter a photograph and re-experience the events from a person's point of view to solve the mystery behind his father's death, believed to be caused by natural reasons.

 The film co-stars Sharmila Tagore, Jaaved Jaaferi, Anant Mahadevan, Girish Karnad, Benjamin Gilani, Rushad Rana, Andrea Tully, and Pia Shah.
 It was previously called Tasveer, but changed due to the director's insistence that the title was jinxed.
 The film's music is composed by Salim–Sulaiman with a title track by Bohemia.

 The film was released theatrically on 3 April 2009.
 Following the mixed reception, it became a commercial failure.

 Plot

 Jai Puri, a forest ranger in Alberta, Canada, has the ability to enter a photograph and re-experience the events from a person's point of view.
 While partying on a boat, his father Jatin meets with an accident.
 Following his death, a former detective, Habibullah Pasha, a.k.a.
 "Happi," meets Jai and tells him that Jatin had done him a lot of favors, due to which he wants to catch his murderer.
 Jai initially believes Jatin died naturally due to a heart attack, but decides to use his skills and enter an 8x10 photograph of Jatin, his brother Sunder, his longtime friend and lawyer Anil, and his surrogate son Adit, clicked by Jai's mother Savitri while on the boat.
 He enters the photo from Jatin's point of view and sees him falling to his death.
 However, due to staying within the photograph for more than a minute, Jai gets admitted to the hospital.
 He suspects Sunder, who watched Jatin fall to death, and chases him, but the latter escapes.
 Happi believes someone gave Jatin extra beta blockers since he had suffered from two heart attacks earlier, and falling into the cold water led to a heart attack.
 Jai re-enters the photo from Sunder's point of view and sees him mixing the pills into Jatin's drink.
 Jai is readmitted to the hospital and tells Sheila about everything, including his abilities, before they break into Sunder's house and find his strangled corpse.
 Soon, Jai and Sheila are pursued by a black SUV that tries to kill them.
 Jai chases the vehicle, but the driver manages to flee.